Estimote/iOS-Proximity-SDK/README.md

 Other Proximity SDK highlights include:

 1. **Tag-based identification:** define your proximity zones with human-readable tags instead of abstract identifiers.
-2. **Multiple zones per beacon:** set up more than one enter/exit zone per single beacon. (e.g., a “close” zone and a “far” zone)
+2. **Multiple zones per beacon:** set up more than one enter/exit zone per single beacon. (e.g., a “near” zone and a “far” zone)
 3. **Software-defined range:** define the enter/exit trigger range in code, rather than by the beacon’s broadcasting power.
 4. **Cloud-based tagging & grouping:** add, remove, and replace beacons, without changing the app’s code - just modify the tags in Estimote Cloud.